 Post-acute treatment takes place in a specialized, comprehensive rehabilitation facility.
 This period focuses on long-term recovery.
 The goal is regaining the most functional independence possible with intensive therapy.
 Post acute rehab also helps people learn compensatory strategies for abilities that have permanently changed since the stroke or TBI.

-Pate Stroke Rehabilitation Therapy and the New ASA/AHA Guidelines
+Pate Stroke Rehabilitation Therapy and the ASA/AHA Guidelines

-Our post acute stroke specialty program, The Hayden Stroke Recovery Program, is at the forefront of treatment, and anticipated many of the new guidelines for stroke care.
+The Hayden Stroke Recovery Program is at the forefront of treatment and had already incorporated many of the organization's first-ever guidelines for stroke care.

-- Expand care of stroke into the chronic phase due to strong evidence it’s beneficial for outcomes
+- Expanding care of stroke into the chronic phase (post-acute) due to strong evidence that it is beneficial for outcomes

 - Multi-disciplinary team is required

 - Inpatient residential facilities produce better outcomes than nursing homes

 - Inpatient residential facilities that provide at least 3 hours of therapy a day (Pate provides six)

 - Intensive repetitive mobility exercises for all patients with gait issues for enhanced outcomes